Extradition pending for Hawaii Loa Ridge suspect: HPD

 Baron was arrested in Anaheim, California by LAPD and U.S. Marshals.

-According to HDP, another man who was arrested in connection to the murder was released after it was determined that he was not involved.
+According to HPD, another man who was arrested in connection to the murder was released after it was determined that he was not involved.